mesosphere/dcos-docs-site/pages/1.11/installing/production/index.md

 The DC/OS installation process requires a cluster of nodes to install DC/OS onto and a single node to run the DC/OS installation from.
 For fully functional clusters on any infrastructure including on-premise, public or private clouds, follow the Production installation instructions.
 The Production installation method was previously called Custom installation.

 The Universal Installer is the recommended tool for provisioning, deploying, installing, and upgrading DC/OS on a subset of our supported platforms.
-A more detailed discussion of the Universal Installer may be found [here](/1.11/installing/evaluation/#overview-of-universal-installer).
+A more detailed overview and instructions for the Universal Installer may be found [here](/1.11/installing/evaluation/#overview-of-universal-installer).

 # Access DC/OS Configuration File